-- 1. has been determined by a licensed ophthalmologist or optometrist: - a. to have no vision or to have a serious visual loss after correction; or - b. to have a progressive medical condition that will result in no vision or a serious visual loss after correction; and - 2. has been determined by the following evaluations to have a need for special services: - a. a functional vision evaluation by a professional certified in the education of students with visual impairments or a certified orientation and mobility specialist; - i.
-The evaluation must include: - the performance of tasks in a variety of environments requiring the use of both near and distance vision; and - recommendations concerning the need for a clinical low vision evaluation. - b. a learning media assessment by a professional certified in the education of students with visual impairments; and - i.
-The learning media assessment must include: - recommendations concerning which specific visual, tactual, and/or auditory learning media are appropriate for the student; and - whether or not there is a need for ongoing evaluation in this area.
+- 1. Has been determined by a licensed ophthalmologist or optometrist: - a. to have no vision or to have a serious visual loss after correction; or - b. to have a progressive medical condition that will result in no vision or a serious visual loss after correction; and - 2.
+Has been determined by the following evaluations to have a need for special services: - a. a functional vision evaluation by a professional certified in the education of students with visual impairments or a certified orientation and mobility specialist; - b.
+The evaluation must include: - i. the performance of tasks in a variety of environments requiring the use of both near and distance vision; and - ii. recommendations concerning the need for a clinical low vision evaluation. - iii. a learning media assessment by a professional certified in the education of students with visual impairments; and - 3.
+The learning media assessment must include: - a. recommendations concerning which specific visual, tactual, and/or auditory learning media are appropriate for the student; and - b. whether or not there is a need for ongoing evaluation in this area.

-- c. an orientation and mobility evaluation conducted by a person who is appropriately certified as an orientation and mobility specialist. - i.
+- 4. an orientation and mobility evaluation conducted by a person who is appropriately certified as an orientation and mobility specialist.2 - c.
 The orientation and mobility evaluation must be conducted in a variety of lighting conditions and in a variety of settings including the student's home, school, and community and in settings unfamiliar to the student.